Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/07-firFilter_AIEvsHLS/HLS/README.md

 cd /mnt
 export XLC_EMULATION_MODE=hw_emu
 export XILINX_XRT=/usr
-./fir_dsp_xrt.elf a.xclbin
+./fir_hls_xrt.elf a.xclbin
 ```
-The `fir_dsp_xrt.elf` should execute, and after a few minutes, you should see the output with *TEST PASSED* on the console.
+The `fir_hls_xrt.elf` should execute, and after a few minutes, you should see the output with *TEST PASSED* on the console.
 When this is shown, run the following keyboard command to exit the QEMU instance:

 ```
 #To exit QEMU Simulation